A Chern-Calabi flow on Hermitian manifolds

 In addition, the Mabuchi energy is bounded from below since

 where the first integral is bounded using the fact that the map $x\mapsto x\log x$ has a lower bound for $x>0$.
 This gives us a uniform bound on the Mabuchi energy along the flow.
-Combining the fact that we have short-time existence of the flow and that we have uniform bounds on the potential $\varphi$ along the flow as long as $\R_\varphi$ stays bounded, as shown in Theorem \ref{bounds}, we obtain long-time existence conditional on this $\R_\varphi$ bound.